fraewn/IASA-patternDocumentation/README.md

 ### Build
 1. Have your project database ready (running neo4j instance)

-2. Add database connection in the project: go to `org.patterncontrol.vaadin.model.util.ProjectDatabaseCredentials` and add project database credentials
+2. Add database connection as `.ini` file to the project in the dao/util package `org.patterncontrol.vaadin.model.util .projectDatabaseCredentials.ini`.
+Use [remote] as key and fill portType (e.g. bolt), port, ip, username and password as values.

 3. Execute maven commands: `clean install`